gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 which will serve as the root of the worktree for this commit.
 The `parent` header (which can appear any number of times) represents the set of parents for this commit.
-In most commits, you'll have one, but merge commits may have two or more, and the initial commit(s) will have 0.
+In most commits, you'll have one, but merge commits may have two or more, and the initial commit(s) will have none.

 `author` and `committer` are useful metadata; both can appear multiple times.
 It's important to realize that they are just text in a text file and thus very